-Throughout Reception children will become confident with counting and recognising numbers, they will begin to look at addition and subtraction, particularly one more and one less and will be given the opportunity to explore shape, space and measure through practical experiences.
+Throughout Reception, children will become confident with counting, recognising numbers and subitising using 5 and 10 frames.
+They will begin to explore the composition of numbers to 10.
+They will look at addition and subtraction, particularly one more and one less including number bonds to 10.
+They will explore 2D and 3D shape, repeating patterns and compare length, weight and capacity through practical experiences.

-As a school we are focussing on the Mastery approach to Mathematics.
+As a school we are focusing on the Mastery approach to Mathematics.
 This is a method of teaching that promotes learning through clearly embedding and exploring mathematical concepts, allowing children to realise patterns and relationships when working with number to fully embed their knowledge and ability to manipulate numbers.